History of Jussie Smollett in Timeline

 On June 12, 2020, a judge rejected Jussie Smollett's claim that his February charge violated the principle of double jeopardy.

-2020: Re-indictment
+2020: Re-Indictment

-November 2021: Trial Begins
+November 2021: Trial Began

-In November 2021, Jussie Smollett's trial began.
+In November 2021, Jussie Smollett's trial began regarding charges of disorderly conduct.

 December 2021: Conviction on Five Counts